 The bank-specific variables are in line with our predictions; only the coefficient for bank profitability (ROA) is not significant in all the regressions.
 Meanwhile, the coefficients for the remaining bank-specific variables are all statistically significant at the 1% level.
-The coefficient for Size is positive in all the regressions.
-This is in line with the findings of Cocco et al. (2009), who argue that large banks are more likely to be net borrowers whereas smaller banks tend to net lenders in the interbank market.
-As expected, banks with funding needs, or positive loansto-deposit ratios, are more likely to borrow in the interbank market.
-Surprisingly, however, the equity ratio and the coefficient for profitability is negative in all the regressions, meaning that banks that obtain funding in the interbank market are more likely to have lower capitalization, which does not imply higher risk, taking into account that the coefficient for Securities is positively related to interbank borrowing.
+The coefficient for Size is positive in all the regressions, which is in line with the findings of Caiueiro and Tabak (2008), who find that large banks simultaneously play the role of the most important lenders and borrowers in the interbank market.
+As expected, banks with funding needs, or positive loans-to-deposit ratios, are more likely to borrow in the interbank market.
+Surprisingly, however, the equity ratio and the coefficient for profitability is negative in all the regressions, which means that banks that obtain funding in the interbank market are more likely to have lower capitalization, which does not imply higher risk, taking into account that the coefficient for Securities is positively related to interbank borrowing.
 The funding strategy of the banks might explain the lower profitability, as interbank funding is relatively costlier than non-financial deposits are, while securities provide lower interest income than loans do.

-The country-specific variables indicate that both the institutional factors and financial structure are important determinants of interbank market size.
+The country-specific variables indicate that the development of the banking sector and institutions are important determinants of interbank market development.
 The coefficient for Common law is significant and positively related to interbank market borrowing.
 One explanation for this result is that common law countries provide better institutional protection for interbank market participants.
 Indeed, in all the specifications, the coefficients for Rule of law, Reg. quality, Gov. effect, Accountability, and Pol. stability are positive and statistically significantly at the 1% level.
 Thus, the results indicate that institutional development is an important determinant of interbank market development.

 Another explanation for this result could be that common law countries tend to have better developed financial systems (La Porta et al., 1998).
 The results, however, indicate that interbank market usage is larger only in countries with strong bank-based financial systems.
 The coefficient for Private credit is positive and significant in all the specifications.
-In terms of economic impact, 1% increase in private credit to GDP ratio brings 22.8% (0.0177/0.0775) more usage in the interbank market.
-By contrast, we find that central bank assets and market capitalization are negatively related to interbank borrowing and the coefficients are statistically significant.
-The results indicate that in countries where banks have a larger role in financial intermediation than central banks or capital markets do can be considered as having higher levels of interbank market usage.
-Moreover, Beck et al. (2013) find that an increase in competition has a larger impact on banks' risk-taking incentives in countries with better developed stock exchanges.
+By contrast, we find that the coefficient for central bank assets and market capitalization is negatively related to interbank borrowing and the coefficients are statistically significant.
+The results indicate that in countries where banks have a larger role in financial intermediation than central banks or capital markets can be considered as having higher levels of interbank market usage.
+Indeed, Beck et al. (2013) find that an increase in competition has a larger impact on banks' risk-taking incentives in countries with better developed stock exchanges.
 Considering that the coefficient for concentration is positively and significantly related to the interbank market at the 1% level in all the specifications, the analysis again confirms the importance of banking sector stability in explaining the levels of interbank market usage.

-We repeat the regressions using Bank Z-score as another proxy for the trust in the banking system.
-In column (1) to (5) we run the regressions using the full sample while in column (6) to (10) we exclude U.S. banks.
-Consistently, we find that the coefficient of Bank z-score is negative in all the regressions and is statistically significant in all the specifications at the 1% level, confirming that trust in the stability of the banking sector is an important factor explaining the levels of interbank market usage across countries.
+We repeat the regressions using as a proxy for trust the variable presenting the number of bank failures in the financial system.
+The results, presented in columns (1) to (5) in Table 4, are consistent with the main results shown in Table 3.
+More importantly, we find that the coefficient of Bank failure is negative in all the regressions and is statistically significant in all the specifications at the 1% level.
+Consequently, the analysis confirms our finding that trust in the stability of the banking sector is an important factor explaining the levels of interbank market usage across countries.
 The coefficient for the bank-specific variables and country-specific variables do not change much after employing a different proxy for trust and mostly remain significant at the 1% level.